gvergnaud/ts-pattern/README.md

 - Supports `when(<predicate>)` and `not(<pattern>)` patterns for complexe cases.
 - Supports properties selection, via the `select(<name>)` function.
 - Tiny bundle footprint (**only 1kb**).

+## What is Pattern Matching?

+Pattern Matching is a technique coming from Functional Programming languages to declaratively write conditional code branches based on the structure of one or several values.
+This technique has proven itself to be much more powerful and much less verbose than imperative alternatives (if/else/switch statements) especially when branching on complex data structures or on several values.

+Pattern Matching is implemented in Elixir, Rust, Haskell, Swift and many other languages.
+There is [a tc39 proposal](https://github.com/tc39/proposal-pattern-matching) to add Pattern Matching to the EcmaScript specification, but it is still in stage 1 and isn't likely to land before several years (if ever).
+Lukily, pattern matching can be implemented in userland. `ts-pattern` Provides a typesafe pattern matching implementation that you can start using today.

 ## Installation